 It makes me choke up when I think back to one year ago and what darkness I was facing, to where I am today.
 God-sized dreams do come true when He is in the middle of things.
 Without my parents help, I could not have done this anytime soon, but they are amazing people and they love their baby girl (they love ALL their girls).
+I borrowed money from them to buy the house and will pay it back.
 This house will be something that I can afford to pay for and it will be a house I’ll be so proud of when it’s finished.
 Not that it will be finished anytime soon.
 There will be a million projects that I’ll want to tackle down the road, not to mention the outside with landscaping and the screened porch fix-ups.

 We are eager to get started and the work has already begun.
 If you missed the first house post, check it out here for all the rooms.